Estimated reading time: 5 minutes

-I was asked if I thought entrepreneurs are made or born?
-I believe that entrepreneurs are born with a passion that results in a way of life.
+I was asked if I thought entrepreneurs are made or born.
+Entrepreneurs are born with a passion that results in a way of life.

 Entrepreneurs are important because they are the leaders who imagine, create, and release new products and services to society.

-Most entrepreneurs go into business so they can have a measure of control over their lives, their business aspirations, and their schedule.
+Most entrepreneurs go into business so they can have control over their lives, their business aspirations, and their schedules.

 While controlling your destiny and independence is a wonderful thing, it does come with some challenges.